 Members of the Society are ichthyologists and fishery biologists from Washington, Oregon, and California, working for State and Federal agencies, Universities, and private industry.

 Meetings are held annually and alternate between locations in Washington and Oregon.
-In fall of 2019, the Society will convene at Pack Forest in Eatonville, Washington, for our 31st meeting.
+After canceling the 2020 and 2021 meetings due to the COVID-19 pandemic, the Society will convene at the H.J.
+Andrews Experimental Forest in Blue River, Oregon from September 30 to October 2, 2022 for our 32nd meeting.

 We invite you to explore our site and learn about the rich history of our Society and our Society's namesake, Charles Henry Gilbert.